 The Trust has put into place a range of appropriate policies, procedures and management arrangements to provide a robust framework for Information Governance to manage these aspects.

 Our joint senior Information Risk Owner/ Information Governance Committee monitors the development of Policies and procedures to meet the current legislative framework.
-There is an Information Governance Toolkit which consists of 45 standards relating to the management of Information which is monitored by the Trust making evidence available and making an annual submission to NHS Digital.
+There is a data security and protection Toolkit which consists of standards relating to the management of Information which is monitored by the Trust making evidence available and making an annual submission to NHS Digital.
 The Trust submitted the annual return and evidence in March 2019 and was awarded “substantial assurance” by Mersey Internal Audit Agency when audited.

 Budget and Expenditure

-For 2017/18 the annual budget has been set at £270,405, with expenditure being used for registration fees with the Information Commissioners Office declaring the categories of information held and the reason for processing.
+For 2018/19 the annual budget has been set at £276,303, with expenditure being used for registration fees with the Information Commissioners Office declaring the categories of information held and the reason for processing.
 Funding is also used to fund 5 members of staff relating to Information Governance, provide bespoke training and development in respect of Information Governance, Data Protection Act, Confidentiality for staff, Freedom of Information Act, European Directive; General Data Protection Regulation.

 Policies and Procedures